woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

       apt-get update

 #.
-Install all Boundless Server 4.9.1 packages corresponding to the ``boundless-server-*`` packages which were removed in step 1.
+Install all Boundless Suite 4.9.1 packages corresponding to the ``suite-*`` packages which were removed in step 1.
 For example:

    .. code-block:: bash

-      apt-get install boundless-server-geoserver boundless-server-docs boundless-server-dashboard
+      apt-get install suite-geoserver suite-docs suite-dashboard

 Upgrading from 4.8 and older